 In designing the front suspension of the RSX, the engineers set for themselves a challenging objective: combine performance-tuned handling (including superb grip and responsiveness) with positive feedback and road feel, a smooth and fluid ride, excellent space efficiency, and a reassuring level of safety.

 After analyzing these objectives, the RSX engineers designed an all-new, state-of-the-art Control-Link MacPherson Strut front suspension with performance comparable to a double-wishbone system.
 Compared with conventional strut designs, this new design provides superior suspension geometry and control by adding a control link to precisely vary toe change throughout the suspension's travel.
-Combined with refined suspension geometry, damping, and carefully tuned spring rates, the suspension helps increase the front tire's contact with the road - enhancing handling performance and stability, particularly during sporty driving.
+Combined with refined suspension geometry, damping, and carefully tuned spring rates, the suspension helps increase the front tire's contact with the road-enhancing handling performance and stability, particularly during sporty driving.
 For superb refinement, the layout incorporates low-friction progressive-valve gas-pressurized shock absorbers that more effectively absorb bumps and other road shocks.

-Like the front suspension, the new double-wishbone rear suspension of the RSX has been carefully designed to deliver high-performance handling, stability, excellent ride comfort and outstanding space efficiency.
-Rear toe-in during braking helps improve the suspension's stopping stability.
+Like the front suspension, the double-wishbone rear suspension of the RSX has been carefully designed to deliver high-performance handling, stability, excellent ride comfort and outstanding space efficiency.
+Rear toe-in during braking helps improve the vehicle's stopping stability.
 The geometry of this new suspension also arcs the tires rearward when compressing over bumps to reduce road shock and provide a smoother, more comfortable ride.
 By enhancing the rigidity of the body, bearings, control arms, and stabilizer bar, the rear suspension provides secure tire-to-ground contact for smooth, predictable handling.

 At the same time, this highly compact design uses less space than conventional double-wishbone systems because there is no trailing arm alongside the fuel tank.
-Freeing up space in this manner allowed the engineers to move the exhaust pre-chamber from the cabin floor to the rear - enabling them to design a wider trunk and a flat floor in the interior.
+Freeing up space in this manner allowed the engineers to move the exhaust pre-chamber from the cabin floor to the rear-enabling them to design a wider trunk and a flat floor in the interior.

 Further enhancing the RSX's precise, stable handling is a suspension geometry with a well-balanced roll axis.